inspec/inspec-aws/docs/resources/aws_api_gateway_restapi.md

 The API's identifier.
 This identifier is unique across all of your APIs in API Gateway.

-For additional information, see the [AWS API Gateway REST API documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::RestApi` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html).

 ## Properties